AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 <!-- I hope this overview can be useful for both newbies trying to grasp the big picture of this kind of software and for anyone curious to know something more about how we do things in Skyward and what kind of problems do you even need to worry about when writing software for a rocket. -->

-# Some context
+## Some context

-In this post I'll be talking specifically about our latest rocket, Lynx, which we built to participate to our first international competition ever: [EuRoc](https://euroc.pt), a newborn competition held in Portugal between students of technical universities from all around Europe.
+In this post I'll be talking specifically about our latest rocket, **Lynx**, which we built to participate to our first international competition ever: [EuRoc](https://euroc.pt), a newborn competition held in Portugal between students of technical universities from all around Europe.

 <!-- {{< figure src="img/team.CR2.webp" caption="Some nice moments from EuRoC 2021 🙂. © Skyward Experimental Rocketry, 2021" size="800x" width="800">}} -->